Test

 • One parking space is required per unit on the property.

-• ADU must not exceed 95 square metres or 40% of the floor area of the primary dwelling, whichever is lesser.
+• The floor area of all attached A.D.U.s must not exceed 49% of the floor area of the primary dwelling.

-• Peaked Roofs have a maximum allowable height of 4.5 metres, and Flat Roofs have a maximum allowable height of 3.7 metres.
+• Peaked Roofs have a maximum allowable height of 4.5 metres (14.7 ft), and Flat Roofs have a maximum allowable height of 3.7 metres (12.1 ft).

-• Must be located in the side or rear yard and maintain a 4 metre rear yard setback as well as a 1.2 metre side yard setback.
+• Must be located in the side or rear yard and maintain a 4 metre (13.2 ft) rear yard setback as well as a 1.2 metre (4.0 ft) side yard setback.

 General Regulations